apache/doris/docs/en/docs/advanced/auto_increment.md

 4 rows in set (0.04 sec)
 ```

 When the auto-increment column is a non-key column and users haven't specified the value for the auto-increment column, the value will be filled from existing data rows in the table.
-If users specify the auto-increment column, null values will be replaced by generated values, while non-null values will remain unchanged, and then these data will be loaded with the semantics of partial updates.
+If users specify the auto-increment column, null values in the imported data for that column will be replaced by generated values, while non-null values will remain unchanged, and then these data will be loaded with the semantics of partial updates.

 ```sql
 mysql> CREATE TABLE `tbl3` (